zeeshanmcp12/golang/notes.md

     - abbreviations := make(map[string]string)
     - make() -> is a function that handles memory management.
       - it can accept storage which means it wont give errors with non-zeroed storage
-      - map[string]string -> map is data type which we must define when starting working with maps in golang
+      - map[string]string -> map is data type which we must define when working with maps in golang.
       - [string]string -> first string represents the key
       - string -> this second string represents the value
     - initialize variable: